brycewray/eleventy_solo/src/posts/2018/09/why-finally-settled-ulysses.md

 I think that’s because I’ve spent the vast majority of my adult working life writing things that had to **look** good as well as read well.
 Thank you, desktop publishing.
 Indeed, when I briefly tried writing a novel back in the ’90s, I actually used Quark XPress, back then my daily driver where DTP was concerned, because I was nearly as concerned with the layout as I was the words.
 Bad, bad me.
 Fortunately, I also exported it to .doc format—the Word format of the time—or I’d now have no idea how it read except from my increasingly foggy memory of it.
 I can tell you I didn’t get too far with it in either XPress or Word, which was probably just as well.

-To be sure, picking up Web design in the mid-’90s as first a hobby and then a part of my daily working life didn’t help, either, especially once I discovered CSS.[^2]
+To be sure, picking up web design in the mid-’90s as first a hobby and then a part of my daily working life didn’t help, either, especially once I discovered CSS.[^2]

 It turns out that this predilection toward how it looks also has a positive, *if* I decide to self-publish my novel as I’m increasingly inclined to do.
 That’s because my three decades of DTP taught me how to format professionally, and—if I do say so myself—I think I’ll be able to do a fairly nice cover design, too.